Joe Davis (sportscaster): Personal life

 Davis resides in South Pasadena, California with his wife Libby (m.
 2013) and three children: Charlotte, Blake and Theo.
 Theo's full given name is Theodore Orel, named in honor of Davis's colleague and friend, Orel Hershiser.
 The family is Catholic.

-His brother, Sam A. Davis, is the cinematographer and co-producer of the film Period.
-End of Sentence., the winner of the Academy Award for Best Documentary (Short Subject) at the 91st Academy Awards.
+His brother, Sam A. Davis, is a filmmaker.
+In 2025, he directed and produced the short The Singers, which won an Academy Award for Best Live Action Short Film at the 98th Oscars.
+Joe was working the World Baseball Classic semifinal game between the United States and the Dominican Republic when Sam won.